MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 - A part is too small to attach a printed anchor to.

-## Align your guide by using a printed anchor
+## Anchor your guide by using a printed anchor

 Using a printed anchor involves three basic steps: